 Thomas J. Lowery, PhD.
-In 2006 we entered into employment letter agreement with Dr. Lowery.
-This agreement entitled him to an initial annual base salary of \$87,000 and annual variable cash incentive compensation up to \$5,000.
-In July 2014, we entered into a new agreement with Dr. Lowery, effective upon the closing of our initial public offering, which provides that if Dr. Lowery's employment is terminated by us without cause within the months preceding or the 12 months following a change in control, or if Dr. Lowery resigns his employment for good reason within the 12 months following a change in control, and he timely executes a release of claims in our favor, he will be entitled to receive 12 months of base salary continuation, accelerated vesting of all outstanding unvested equity awards and reimbursement for a portion (based on active employee cost sharing rates) of health care premiums for up to 12 months.
-The new agreement also increased Dr. Lowery's base salary to \$325,000 and his target variable cash incentive compensation level to 40% of his annual base salary.
+We have entered into agreements with Dr. Lowery, which provides that, if Dr. Lowery's employment is terminated by us without cause within the three months preceding or the 12 months following a change in control, or if Dr. Lowery resigns his employment for good reason within the 12 months following a change in control, and he timely executes a release of claims in our favor, he will be entitled roceive 12 months of base salary continuation, accelerated vesting of all outstanding unvested equity awards and reimbursement for a portion (based on active employee cost sharing rates) of health care premiums for up to 12 months.